 (G) In the case of 2020 and subsequent model year trailers certified to the GHG emission standards of section 95663(c), title 17, CCR, any part included in 40 CFR 1037.120, as amended October 25, 2016, which is incorporated by reference herein.

+(H) In the case of 2027 and subsequent model year heavy-duty hybrid powertrains used in vehicles greater than 10,000 pounds GVWR, which are certified pursuant to title 13, CCR, section 1956.8.2, any part:

+1. that affects any regulated emission of criteria pollutants from a hybrid vehicle or hybrid powertrain that is subject to California emission standards, including, but not limited to, electric motor-generator system, hybrid rechargeable energy storage system, battery management system, including charge controller and thermal management systems and associated power electronics, and including those parts, at a minimum, that are contained in the “Emissions Warranty Parts List” required by title 13, CCR, section 2036(f), and

+2. that is installed on a hybrid vehicle or hybrid powertrain by the hybrid vehicle or hybrid powertrain manufacturer, or in a warranty repair.

 (4) “Warranty period” means the period of time and mileage that the vehicle, engine, trailer, or part are covered by the warranty provisions.

 (5) “Warranty station” means a service facility authorized by the vehicle or engine, or trailer manufacturer to perform warranty repairs.
 This shall include all of the manufacturer's dealerships which are franchised to service the subject vehicles, engines, or trailers.